sarwanazhar/sarwanazhar/README.md

-hi my name is sarwan im 16 currently
+hi my name is sarwan just learning how to CODE, and make apps,websites